 Tomorrow morning at the Junior Church two choir boys from the Church of the Transfiguration, Brooklyn, will sing.
 At the regular morning service, the soprano solo will be "The Lord Is My Light" (Allitsen).
 The morning anthem will be the "Hallelujah Chorus" (Beethoven).

-The experiment of holding Vesper services during the Lenten season has more than justified itself, but pending decision by the church committee, these services will be discontinued until further notice.
+The experiment of holding Vesper services during the Lenten season has more than justified itself, but pending decision by the church committee these carvines will be decision by the church committee, these services will be discontinued until further notice.